nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     Use case ends.

 * 2a.
 There are no events to show.
     * 2a1.
 Amigos displays an empty interface.

     Use case ends.

+**Use case: E04 - Finding events**

+**MSS**

+1. User requests to list events.
+2. Amigos shows a list of events.
+3. User enters search keyword(s) to find a specific event(s) based on the event name / date / friends involved in the event.
+4. Amigos displays a list of events matching all the keyword(s) entered by user.

+Use case ends

+**Extensions**

+* 3a.
+User enters invalid keywords.
+    * 2a1.
+Amigos throws an error message and requests user to check input.
+    * 2a2.
+User corrects command, and keys in edited command.

+Use case resumes at step 4 if newly-entered command is valid.

 **Use case : S01 - Show insights**